seqan/seqan/manual/source/Tutorial/SamBamIO.rst

 .. important::

     Note that this tutorial is targeted at readers that already know about the SAM format.
-    If you do not know about the SAM format yetm then this tutorial will be harder for your to understand.
+    If you do not know about the SAM format yet, then this tutorial will be harder for your to understand.
-    Teaching the ins and outs of SAM is out of the scope of such a tutorial.

 Both SAM and BAM file store multi-read alignments.
 Storing alignments of longer sequences such as contigs from assemblies is also possible, but less common.